Roxby Downs

 PROFILE FAQ

-Roxby Downs has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Roxby Downs has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-One major project has been identified by AreaSearch as potentially impacting this area.
+Area infrastructure significantly impacts local performance.
+One major project is identified by AreaSearch as potentially affecting the area.
 Key projects include Roxby Downs Area School Refurbishment, Olympic Dam Underground Growth Projects, Olympic Dam Smelter Refinery Expansion Project, and Northern Water Supply Project.
-The following list details those most relevant.
+Most relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.